Alan Dershowitz Explains How Donald Trump Could Still Win The Election Through SCOTUS

 “The clock is a double-edged sword in this election because if they don’t have enough time but if they can put forward a sufficiently strong case then they may be able to get some Republican secretaries of states or legislatures to say, ‘Look, we just don’t have enough time to certify these electors’ and if they can bring down the number of electors, 35 [to] 37, from the 305 and bring it down to 267 or 268 then the election goes to the House, where the Republicans win,” he explained.

-Dershowitz said that the specific legal ruling that will be used to challenge certain votes is the Equal Protection Clause — law which states that all voters must be treated equally.
+Dershowitz said that the specific legal ruling that will likely be used to challenge certain votes is the Equal Protection Clause — a law which states that all voters must be treated equally.
 Trump’s team has argued that some voters were not given equal treatment because not all votes were counted with an observer present.

 That said, Dershowitz noted that there had to be “strong” evidence for such irregularities centered on voting observers.
-Though there have been anecdotal reports of conservative observers being excluded from polling stations, no reports have yet verified the allegation that this was a widespread issue.
+Though there have been anecdotal reports of conservative observers being excluded from polling stations, no evidence has yet verified the allegation that this was a widespread issue.